 He’s been on South Carolina’s staff since 2015 and previously worked for head coach Dawn Staley in the WNBA.

 Chmiel began coaching in 1994 after he wrapped up his playing career at the University of Alaska Fairbanks.

 He is the latest Alaskan to be part of the NCAA D1 national championship game.

-It started in 1987 when Sitka’s Andrea Lloyd-Curry helped Texas win the women’s national championship.
+It started in 1986 when Juneau’s Andrea Lloyd helped Texas win the women’s national championship.

 Anchorage’s Trajan Langdon advanced to the 1999 men’s final with Duke but lost to Connecticut.

 In 2001, Juneau’s Carlos Boozer led Duke to a NCAA men’s title over Arizona.

 Palmer’s Jessica Moore helped the Connecticut women win three consecutive national championships in 2002, 2003 and 2004.

 In 2005, Palmer’s C.J.
 Hooker was on the North Carolina men’s team that knocked off Illinois in the men’s championship game.